KorAP/Koral-Mapper/README.md

 - [x] Web service
 - [x] JSON script for Kalamar integration
 - [x] Integration of multiple mapping files
+- [x] Response rewriting
 - [ ] Support for negation
-- [ ] Support multiple mappings (by having a check list)
-- [ ] Response rewriting
 - [ ] Support corpus mappings
 - [ ] Support chaining of mappings

 ## COPYRIGHT AND LICENSE

+*Disclaimer*: This software was developed as an experiment with major assistance by AI (mainly Claude 3.5-sonnet and Claude 4-sonnet).
+The code should not be used as an example on how to create services as Kalamar plugins.

 Copyright (C) 2025, [IDS Mannheim](https://www.ids-mannheim.de/)<br>
 Author: [Nils Diewald](https://www.nils-diewald.de/)

 Koral-Mapper is free software published under the [BSD-2 License](https://opensource.org/licenses/BSD-2-Clause).

-*Disclaimer*: This software was developed (as an experiment) with major assistance by AI (mainly Claude 3.5-sonnet and Claude 4-sonnet).